complete verse (Psalm 34:22)

 • Laarim:

-do not reject me and leave me.”
+and he does not reject matters which are bad.”
 (Source: Laarim Back Translation)

 • Nyakyusa-Ngonde (back-translation into Swahili):